“Oh, For a Pride and Prejudice Trilogy!”

 Now, back to my situation, my quest for a Pride and Prejudice trilogy of my very own.

 In book number two, Return to Longbourn, I picked up the story a few years later when, sadly, Mr. Bennet dies, leaving his wife and two unmarried daughters to deal with the new heir to Longbourn: Mr. Tristan Collins (the much more attractive brother of William Collins, deceased).
 The book got off to a fine start, and then one of the characters hijacked the story and went galloping off in a different direction than I had expected.
-(For more about this wild ride, see my RTL launch post, at Austen Authors).
+(For more about this wild ride, see my RTL launch post).
 The result was a lot of fun and a much better book than the one I had originally planned.

 So what’s the problem?
 Well, when I was finished Return to Longbourn, all my loose ends were tied up in very neat little bows; there were no threads dangling, nothing left for a third book.
 I had a pair of lovely novels, yes, but no trilogy!
 Disappointing.
 Don’t worry, though; there’s a happy ending.
 (I always find a happy ending for my stories!)